Does your program accept insurance?

-In order to provide residents with the best chance for success when acclimating to a new home, we require all residents be sober for at least one year prior to moving in.
+No, in order to provide residents with the best chance for success when acclimating to a new home, we require all residents be sober for at least six months prior to moving in.
 We also require that residents maintain their sobriety while they are living here.

 What rooming options are there at Parents' Foundation?

 1. Residents in the Group Home will live in either a shared double, or a single room with shared bathrooms outside of their rooms.